 Advocacy alerts are a wonderful way to engage with your supporters.
 Be on the lookout for any federal or state legislation that’s relevant to your organization.
 Encourage people to contact their legislators about an issue or a bill.
 Then report back to them with any updates and thank them for getting involved.

 Time of year

 Thanksgiving, the holidays, and winter can be a difficult time for some people.
-How can you weave that into a good story to share with your supporters?
-In addition, think of creative ways to connect at other times of the year such as Valentine’s Day, spring, and back-to-school time.
+How can you weave that into an engaging story to share with your supporters?
+This will be an especially hard winter for many people.

-Keep in mind your organization’s anniversary doesn’t mean much to donors unless you can tie that in with how they’re helping you make a difference.
+Keep in mind your organization’s anniversary doesn’t mean much to your donors unless you can tie that in with how they’re helping you make a difference.

 Fundraising and recruitment

-Be sure to add your fundraising appeals to your communications calendar.
-Obviously, your fundraising campaigns are important, but you also want to show gratitude and send updates during this time without inundating your donors with too many messages.
+Be sure to add your fundraising campaigns to your communications calendar.
+Obviously, these campaigns are important, but you also want to show gratitude and send updates during this time without inundating your donors with too many messages.
 Planning ahead will help you strike this balance.

 If your organization has specific times it needs to recruit volunteers, add that to your calendar, as well.